 PacketFence relies heavily on InnoDB, so you should increase the buffer_pool size from the default values.

-Go in the administration GUI , in Configuration \rightarrow System Configuration \rightarrow Database \rightarrow Advanced and raise the value of "InnoDB buffer pool size".
+Go in the administration GUI , in Configuration \to System Configuration \to Database \to Advanced and raise the value of "InnoDB buffer pool size".

 Then restart packetfence-mariadb